chinatsu/music-rider/README.md

 ## blog

+### 2025-08-29

+the communication stack for the exercise equipment has been extracted into a separate project: https://crates.io/crates/kondis

 ### 2025-08-28

 the analyzer now lives in the music player, and works in a different way than before.